 These energy savings values should be entered into the 'other insulation' section of the Scheme Submission Spreadsheet.
 The cylinders are classed as insulation measures, because the vast majority of the energy savings result from the high levels of insulation in their design.

 A lifetime of 20 years should be assumed for this measure.

 Installations of hot water cylinders should meet the best practice guidance set out in CHeSS.
-This document has been distributed by the Energy Saving Trust to applicants previously.
+This document is available at: